phalcon/documentation/docs/events.md

 class EventsManager implements ManagerInterface
 {
     /**
+     * Attach a listener to the events manager
+     *
      * @param string          $eventType
      * @param object|callable $handler
      */
     public function attach(string $eventType, $handler);

     /**
+     * Detach the listener from the events manager
+     *
      * @param string          $eventType
      * @param object|callable $handler
      */
     public function detach(string $eventType, $handler);

     /**
+     * Removes all events from the EventsManager
+     *
      * @param string $type
      */
     public function detachAll(string $type = null);

     /**
+     * Fires an event in the events manager causing the active
+     * listeners to be notified about it
+     *
      * @param string $eventType
      * @param object $source
      * @param mixed  $data